Political positions of Rand Paul: Felon disenfranchisement

 Paul supported a Kentucky bill that would restore voting rights to felons after a five-year waiting period.
 The current system requires felons to petition the governor for a partial pardon.

 Education

-Paul supports returning control of education to local communities and parents and thus eliminating the federal Department of Education, but he says that some functions of the Department of Education, such as disbursing student loans and Pell Grants, should be transferred to other departments instead of being eliminated.
+Paul supports returning control of education to local communities and parents and thus eliminating the federal Department of Education, but he says that some functions of the department, such as disbursing student loans and Pell Grants, should be transferred to other departments instead of being eliminated.
 Paul opposes federal regulation of homeschooling.
 Paul has also authored and shown support for school voucher legislation and competitive public schooling.
 He also voted against the Every Student Succeeds Act.

 Gun control

-Paul generally opposes gun control legislation, a position he says is supported by the Second Amendment to the United States Constitution.
+Paul generally opposes gun control legislation, a position he says is supported by the Second Amendment.